uclahs-cds/pipeline-align-DNA/README.md

 1. Make sure the pipeline is already downloaded to your machine.
 You can either download the stable release or the dev version by cloning the repo.

 2. Create a config file for input, output, and parameters.
-An example can be found [here](pipeline/nextflow.example.config).
+An example for a config file can be found [here](pipeline/nextflow.example.config).
 See [Inputs](#Inputs) for the detailed description of each variable in the config file.
+The config file can be generated using a python script (see below).

 3. Create the input csv using the [template](pipeline/inputs/align-DNA.inputs.csv).
 The example csv is a single-lane sample, however this pipeline can take multi-lane sample as well, with each record in the csv file representing a lane (a paire of fastq).
 All records must have the same value in the **sample** column.
 See [Inputs](#Inputs) for detailed description of each column.
 All columns must exist in order to run the pipeline successfully.